-Year: III Total: 4 hours /week

-Semester: I Lecture: 3 hours/week
+Year: III Semester: I Total: 4 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2/2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide basic knowledge on livestock housing for different rear livestock species and farm biosecurity.
 Basically, the course covers pertinent aspects on livestock housing covering cattle and buffalo housing, housing of goats, sheep housing and pigs housing.
 The course also provides knowledge on issues related to livestock housing and environment.
 The course also includes major reflection of environment to the livestock-climate influence, livestock and climate change, environment and animal wellbeing, strategies to reduce the impact of heat and cold stress and effect of environment on animal health, immune functions and metabolism.